ecnepsnai/otto/docs/introduction.md

 There are two components to Otto: The Server and Client.

-**The Otto Service**
+**The Otto Server**

-The otto service is the central location where hosts, groups, and scripts are configured.
+The otto server is the central location where hosts, groups, and scripts are configured.
 The otto server connects to clients to run scripts.
 All configuration is stored in this central location.